mattermost/docs/source/guides/repeatable-processes.rst

 .. important::

   Mattermost v10 introduces Playbooks v2 for all Enterprise licensed customers.
-New Playbooks features will only be added to Playbooks v2 moving forward; however, Team Edition and Professional instances may continue to use Playbooks v1 as-is which will be maintained and supported until May 2025.
+Professional SKU customers may continue to use Playbooks v1 uninterrupted which will be maintained and supported until September 2025, followed by an appropriate grandfathering strategy.
+More detailed information and the discussion are available on our `forums here <https://forum.mattermost.com/t/clarification-on-playbooks-in-mattermost-v10/20563>`_.

 Use collaborative playbooks in Mattermost to provide structure, monitoring and automation for repeatable, team-based processes integrated with the Mattermost platform.
 Playbooks are :doc:`configurable checklists </repeatable-processes/work-with-tasks>` for teams to achieve :doc:`specific and predictable outcomes </repeatable-processes/metrics-and-goals>`, such as incident response, software release management, and logistical operations.